hack-dance/aisx/README.md

 ### Integration with React Projects

-**Not Recommended**: Running AIML alongside React in the same project can lead to JSX runtime conflicts and type checking issues.
-It's possible to do in situations where its really needed but the recommended approach is to justt keep your templates in a seperate package that doesn't need to transpile react too.
+**Not Recommended**: Running aisx alongside React in the same project can lead to JSX runtime conflicts and type checking issues.
+It's possible to do in situations where it's really needed, but the recommended approach is to keep your templates in a separate package that doesn't need to transpile React too.

-For projects that require both React UI components and AIML templates, consider one of these approaches:
+For projects that require both React UI components and aisx templates, consider one of these approaches:

-1. **Separate Packages**: Keep AIML templates in a separate package from your React components.
+1. **Separate Packages**: Keep aisx templates in a separate package from your React components.

+### Output Formats

+While the default output is an XML-like format, you can create wrapper components to output in different formats like Markdown or plain text without the element wrappers.

 ## Development

-For contributors looking to develop AIML further:
+For contributors looking to develop aisx further:

 1. Clone the repository
 2. Install dependencies with `bun install`